Opinya/node-exercise/README.md

 # node-full-stack-exercise
 Opinya Full Stack web development exercise

 In this exercise you will build a simple web application using node js and express.
-The app will serve static html through SSR (server side rendering) using the jade template engine.
+The app will serve static html via SSR (server side rendering) using the jade template engine.

-    • The app should have data models for product, line item, as defined in the file below ◦ You can use mongoose or vanilla classes to define the models
+    • The app should have data models for product, line item, as defined below ◦ You can use mongoose or vanilla classes to define the models
     • The app will load data from a JSON file (resources/data.json) into memory using the models defined
     • The app will serve 3 endpoints